-At the time of designation chronic lymphocytic leukaemia affected between 1 and 3 in 10,000 people in the European Union (EU) *.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
-This is below the threshold for orphan designation which is 5 in 10,000.
-This is equivalent to a total of around 50,000 and 151,000 people.
+At the time of designation, chronic lymphocytic leukaemia affected between 1 and 3 in 10,000 people in the European Union (EU).
+This was equivalent to a total of between 50,000 and 151,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 Treatment for leukaemia is complex, and depends on a number of factors including the type of leukaemia, the extent of the disease and whether the leukaemia has been treated before.
 It also depends on the age, symptoms, and the general health of the patient.
 Some people with B-cell chronic lymphocytic leukaemia never require treatment, if their illness is not causing any symptoms and is progressing slowly.
 Treatment is often started only if and when the symptoms become troublesome.